Twins vs. Red Sox Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will send Bailey Ober (4-3) to the mound for his 11th start this season.
+- The Twins will send Sonny Gray (4-1) to the mound for his 15th start this season.

-- He has earned a quality start five times in 10 starts this season.

-- Ober will look to finish five or more innings for the 11th start in a row.
+- Gray has started 14 games this season, and he's lasted five or more innings 12 times.
+He averages 5.4 innings per appearance.

-- He has two appearances this season with zero earned runs allowed out of his 10 chances this season.
+- He has three appearances this season with zero earned runs allowed out of his 14 chances this season.

 |Opponent